The entire service is usually concluded within an hour and a half.

-In December 2020, Kidz Rock programs will resume in-person in the Bayside Church car park until numbers for meetings increase.
+From Jan 2021, Bayside Kids programs will resume in-person at Bayside Church on Sundays only.
 See the “Bayside Kids Parents Facebook” page for all the details.

 In times like these, the importance of connection is incredibly important.
 During times of restrictions, for the health and safety of everyone, we ask that connect groups meet via online platforms.
 With the easing of restrictions, Connect Group Leaders will be in touch to discuss the options their group is taking.

 At Bayside Church we believe we are all ministers of the gospel and as such can provide encouragement and prayer support.
 The best port of call for pastoral care is through Connect Groups.
 Please contact your connect group leader if you require encouragement and prayer support.
 If you need further assistance beyond this or if you are not in a Connect Group and require pastoral care please phone 0401 721 912.